 Even Though It’s Not Law, Wearing a Helmet Greatly Improves Safety

-- Buy a helmet that is DOT-compliant and from a reputable seller.
+- Buy a helmet that is DOT and CPSC-compliant (check for a sticker on the back) and from a reputable seller.

 - Make sure the helmet is the right fit.
 It should be snug, but not uncomfortable.